 Scottsdale Airport is a general aviation reliever facility with no commercial commuter or airline service and is home to many of the Valley's corporate aircraft.

-Located 9 miles north of Scottsdale's downtown area and in close proximity to a wide range of world-class resorts, hotels, restaurants, and golf courses (Scottsdale Convention and Visitors Bureau), Scottsdale Airport is an ideal choice for vacationers and business travelers.
+Located nine miles north of Scottsdale's downtown area and in close proximity to a wide range of world-class resorts, hotels, restaurants, and golf courses -- Experience Scottsdale.
+Scottsdale Airport is an ideal choice for vacationers and business travelers.
 With an average median temperature of 70 degrees and an average of 360 VFR days a year, Scottsdale provides the country's best year-around flying conditions.

-With approximately 146,432 operations in 2012, Scottsdale Airport is one of the busiest single runway facilities in the nation.
+Scottsdale Airport is one of the premier corporate jet facilities in the state.
 In 1995, the Arizona Department of Transportation presented Scottsdale with the Arizona Airport of the Year award.
 In addition, one of the Fixed Base Operators located at Scottsdale Airport has been rated among the top 50 by "Professional Pilots Magazine" every year since 1993.

-U.S. Customs “US-VISIT” is available, and allows visitors from all over the world to come to Scottsdale, provided they have the proper visas.
+U.S. Customs service is available daily from 9 a.m. to 7 p.m. allows visitors from all over the world to come to Scottsdale, provided they have the proper visas.
 Direct flights to Ronald Reagan Washington National Airport (DCA) are available through Scottsdale AirCenter, one of two fixed base operators at the airport.
 For more information about direct DCA access, click here.

 Scottsdale Airport and its surrounding Commerce Airpark is a major economic asset for the City of Scottsdale.
 Centrally located in Scottsdale's only industrial-zoned area, the Airport and Commerce Airpark are primary sources of employment.
 The Commerce Airpark area is headquarters to over 30 national/regional corporations and home to nearly 2,500 small and medium-sized businesses with over 48,000 jobs.